 The Bellydance Bundle is a hand-picked compilation of top-notch guides, courses and programs designed to help you get the most out of your dance practice and level up your skills, both in front of the mirror, and behind it.

-Upon purchase, you will be given a download of a .zip file which will include instructions on how to access the products.
+Upon purchase, you will receive a username and password to the 2018 Redemption page.
+Here you will find instructions on how to access the products.
 As some of the products are online courses and non-downloadable, you will have to go to the contributor’s website to access them.

 You may need to provide information to our contributors to create a login for their online course, but you will not be charged anything extra on their sites.

 You’ll always be able to come back to Redemption page here on The Bellydance Bundle for a reminder on how to access your products once they’ve been redeemed!
 Keeping everything centralized for you to make it as easy as possible!